etchteam/offline-ux/src/a-basic-cache-implementation.md

 Even the most basic cache implementation can simultaneously improve performance and enable offline use of any website.

-Let's experiment with caching by seeing how all the content on the webpage shown below can be viewed without any network connection.
-If you haven't had the chance to play with the browser cache API this is a good place to start.
+Let's start experimenting with caching by seeing how all the content on the webpage shown below can be viewed without any network connection.

 ![A basic cache example](/assets/a-basic-cache-implementation/basic-cache-example.png)